jgreener64/pdb-benchmarks/README.md

 ## Parsing the whole PDB

 It is instructive to run parsers over the whole PDB to see where errors arise.
 This approach has led to me submitting corrections for small mistakes (e.g. duplicate atoms, residue number errors) in a few PDB structures.
-As of July 2018, The PDB entries that error with the Biopython (permissive mode) and BioJulia parsers are:
+As of July 2018, the PDB entries that error with the Biopython (permissive mode) and BioJulia parsers are:
 * 4UDF - mmCIF file errors in Biopython and BioJulia due to duplicate C and O atoms in Lys91 of chains B, F etc.
 * 1EJG - mmCIF file errors in Biopython due to blank and non-blank alt loc IDs at residue Pro22/Ser22.
 * 5O61 - mmCIF file errors in Biopython due to an incorrect residue number at line 165,223.

 Running Biopython in non-permissive mode picks up more potential problems such as broken chains and mixed blank/non-blank alt loc IDs.
 For further discussion on errors in PDB files see the Biopython [documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf).
 The scripts to reproduce the whole PDB checking can be found in `checkwholepdb`.
 There is also a script to check recent PDB changes that can be run as a CRON job.